The ea-podman Script

 Manage your container applications

-In the following table, container-name represents the name of the container as shown with the registered or running options and backup-file represents the name of a backup file.
+In the following table, container-name represents the name of a container, as shown with the registered or running options, while backup-file represents the name of a backup file.

 Use the following commands to manage your containers: